MichaelBelousov/MichaelBelousov.github.io/src/src/blog/latex_and_python.md

-At last, I would argue, that we have a tool more extensible than Excel, it's got all of PyPI behind it, with numpy, scipy, and all the packages you could want&emdash; embedded in your document.
+At last, I would argue, that we have a tool more extensible than Excel, it's got all of PyPI behind it, with numpy, scipy, and all the packages you could want&mdash; embedded in your document.
 If you like this approach, maybe you can be just as sinful and throw it into Markdown, or change up the scripting language to your preference.
 So long as you don't use php.
 Even if it's already a templating language.